tokenring-ai/ghost-io/docs/admin-api.md

 ]
 }
 Uploading an Image
 To upload an image, send a multipart formdata request by providing the 'Content-Type': 'multipart/form-data;' header, along with the following fields encoded as FormData:

 file: Blob or File The image data that you want to upload.

 purpose: String (default: image) Intended use for the image, changes the validations performed.
 Can be one of image , profile_image or icon.
 The supported formats for image, icon, and profile_image are WEBP, JPEG, GIF, PNG and SVG. profile_image must be square. icon must also be square, and additionally supports the ICO format.

 ref: String (optional) A reference or identifier for the image, e.g. the original filename and path.
 Will be returned as-is in the API response, making it useful for finding & replacing local image paths after uploads.

-curl -X POST -F 'file=@/path/to/images/my-image.jpg' -F 'ref=path/to/images/my-image.jpg' -H "Authorization: 'Ghost $token'" -H "Accept-Version: $version" https://{admin_domain}/ghost/api/admin/images/upload/
+curl -X POST -F 'file=@/path/to/images/my-image.jpg' -F 'ref=path/to/images/my-image.jpg' -H "Authorization: ' Ghost $token'" -H "Accept-Version: $version" https://{admin_domain}/ghost/api/admin/images/upload/ Themes
-Themes
 Themes can be uploaded from a local ZIP archive and activated.

 POST /admin/themes/upload;
 PUT /admin/themes/{ name }/activate;
 The theme object
 When a theme is uploaded or activated, the response is a themes array containing one theme object with metadata about the theme, as well as its status (active or not).

 name: String The name of the theme.
 This is the value that is used to activate the theme.